 Most payment gateways cost little to nothing to set up, although they do charge a processing fee (usually a percentage of each transaction).

 These tips will help you build an awesome invoicing system where your bills go out faster and your invoices get paid on time.

-Here at Change, we’re all about positive changes to improve your business.
+Here at Bookbird, we’re all about positive changes to improve your business.
 We can provide you with that year-round visibility that’s so key to being successful in business, all while taking a stressful job off your hands.
-Go on, book a meeting to talk to the team at Change about your business needs.
+Go on, talk to the team at Bookbird about your business needs.